A-08556

 Plain Language

-Utilization review agents must ensure their AI tools do not discriminate — directly or indirectly — against enrollees in violation of state or federal law.
-The tools must also be fairly and equitably applied, consistent with applicable HHS regulations and guidance.
-This creates both a non-discrimination compliance obligation and an affirmative fairness and equity standard.
-The indirect discrimination prohibition reaches proxy-based or disparate-impact discrimination, not just intentional discrimination.
+Utilization review agents must ensure their AI tools do not discriminate — directly or indirectly — against enrollees in violation of state or federal anti-discrimination law.
+The tools must also be applied fairly and equitably, in accordance with applicable HHS regulations and guidance.
+This is both a non-discrimination obligation (no disparate treatment or disparate impact in violation of law) and an equity obligation (fair and equitable application consistent with federal guidance).
+The statute does not prescribe specific testing methodologies, but the obligation to ensure non-discrimination implies a need for monitoring and assessment.

 Statutory Text